Independent Film Company: History

 In 2009, IFC signed home video deals with MPI Media Group and the Criterion Collection.

+By 2014, the IFC network would have a major facelift, shifting its programming from independent films to comedy programs, as well as phasing out the full "Independent Film Channel" name entirely.
+Still, IFC Films kept its focus towards independent films.

 In February 2015, Shout!
 Factory's Scream Factory made a deal with IFC Films to release their titles on their IFC Midnight label.
 This included the Blu-ray and DVD releases of The Babadook and Backcountry, among others.

 On May 27, 2015, IFC Films struck another home video distribution deal with Paramount Home Media Distribution.

 On July 30, 2018, AMC Networks reached a definitive agreement to acquire RLJ Entertainment where AMC would pay $59 million for the remaining RLJE shares not owned by AMC or Robert L. Johnson.
 The transaction was approved by RLJ Entertainment's stockholders on October 31, and AMC Networks completed the acquisition on November 1.
 RLJ Entertainment became a privately owned subsidiary of AMC Networks, with Johnson and his affiliates owning a 17% stake.
 RLJ Entertainment, as IFC Films' sister company, took over home video distribution of their titles in December 2021.

+On May 6, 2025, IFC Films announced that it would rebrand their name to Independent Film Company, a name that holds the IFC backronym, with its parent group renamed from AMC Networks Entertainment Group to IFC Entertainment Group.
+Independent Film Company unveiled a new logo, alongside an on-screen logo animation featuring music composed by Adam "Ad-Rock" Horovitz of Beastie Boys.